Rohan-Kumar09/CS-230/README.md

 <br>
 pursuit of this dream, Sahar is already making strides as a frontend
 <br>
-developer at Allgernes, where she dedicates herself to enhancing user
+developer at Allergens, where she dedicates herself to enhancing user
 <br>
 interfaces and experiences.
 Her commitment and determination are evident
 <br>